 The property will typically be used to describe a person donating or selling an object to a museum.
 In reality title is either transferred to or from someone, or both.

 Examples:

-The acquisition of the Amoudrouz collection by the Geneva Ethnography Museum (E8) transferred title from the Heirs of Amoudrouz (E74).
+The acquisition of the Amoudruz collection by the Geneva Ethnography Museum (E8) transferred title from the Heirs of Amoudruz (E74).

-In First Order Logic:
+In first-order logic:

 P23(x,y) ⇒ E8(x)